CatalogueOfLife/retired_ConversionTool/README.txt

 2. Import the table structure from: docs_and_dumps/dumps/base_scheme/baseschema-schema.sql

-3. Import fixed data from:
+3. Import fixed data (countries, languages, etc) from: docs_and_dumps/dumps/base_scheme/baseschema-data.sql
-   docs_and_dumps/dumps/base_scheme/baseschema-data.sql

 4. Configure the database settings in: